 Hydro-cyclones are one option to handle such large volumes of water.
-However, even hydro-cyclones are not able to produce clear water that is reusable for the mining operation.
+However, even hydro-cyclones cannot produce clear water that is reusable for mining operations.

 The effluent from hydro cyclones can be clarified using a high-speed disc centrifuge.
 Most centrifuges setups are in a parallel processing mode for the volumes seen in mining operations.